Internet Basics: Getting Started with the Internet

 Getting Started with the Internet

-The Internet is a global network of billions of computers and other electronic devices.
-With the Internet, it's possible to access almost any information, communicate with anyone else in the world, and much more.
-You can do all of this on your computer.
+The Internet is a global network of billions of computers and electronic devices.
+It provides a way to access almost any information, communicate with anyone in the world, and manage your daily life.
+You can explore this vast world directly from your computer or mobile device.

-To access the Internet, you first need a connection and a web browser.
+Quick Start: To access the Internet, you first need a working connection and an application called a Web Browser.

 Connecting to the Internet

-• Wi-Fi: Wireless connection used in homes, libraries, and cafes.
+• Wi-Fi: A wireless signal used in homes, offices, and cafes.

-• Cellular: Internet provided via your mobile phone's network.
+• Cellular: A data connection provided by your mobile phone carrier.

 Browsing the Web

-A web browser connects to and displays pages on the Internet.
-Each website has a unique address.
-By typing this address into your browser, you can view the content of that site.
+A web browser connects to servers and displays pages.
+Every website has a unique address.
+By typing this address into the browser’s address bar, you can view that site's content.

 The URL: Every website has a unique address called a URL.
-When you click a link, you'll notice the URL in your address bar changes to show you where your browser has traveled!
+When you click a link, keep an eye on your address bar; you'll see the URL change as you move to different locations!

 Communication (Email & Social Media)

-Email is a universal way to share information.
-Social media allows you to connect with friends and build communities online.
+Email is a standard way to send formal messages and files.
+Social media platforms like Facebook or X allow you to connect with friends and communities in real-time.

 Shopping & Banking